 The F3 tier comes with a 2GB mailbox, Outlook is web-only, and there’s also no integration for Outlook or voicemail.

-Each tier in Microsoft 365 Apps for Business includes 1TB OneDrive cloud storage.
+Each Microsoft 365 Apps for Business tier includes 1TB OneDrive cloud storage.
 OneDrive and SharePoint files are accessible and synced across devices.
 There are also options for external sharing and sharing permissions to help manage security.

 More significant differences are between Microsoft 365 Apps for Enterprise tiers.
 The F3 tier comes with 2GB OneDrive personal storage.
 However, E3 and E5 plans come with 1TB OneDrive cloud storage plus 10GB storage per license.
 There’s also unlimited OneDrive personal storage, external sharing capabilities, plus sharing permissions for security.